-The E-values for the associations between thyroid cancer incidence and being taller than peers at age 10, ever not having enough to eat during childhood, and having a bachelor’s degree or higher as the highest household education level at age 13 were 2.18, 2.73, and 1.99, respectively.
-The association for relative height compared to peers at age 10, ever not having enough to eat during childhood, and highest household education level at age 13 appeared to be stronger for early- versus later-onset DTC.
-The interpretation of the findings did not change when considering medically confirmed cases, or papillary histology only (Supplementary table 3).
+The E-values for the associations between DTC incidence and being taller than peers at age 10, ever not having enough to eat during childhood, and having a bachelor’s degree or higher as the highest household education level at age 13 were 2.18, 2.73, and 1.99, respectively, indicating that an HR of at least 2 to 3-fold for any unmeasured confounders associated with early-life factors and DTC would be necessary to explain the observed associations.
+The association for weight relative to peers during teen years, ever not having enough to eat during childhood, and highest household education level at age 13 remained consistent regardless of early- or late-onset DTC.
+Meanwhile, the association for relative height compared to peers at age 10 appeared to be stronger for early- versus later-onset DTC.
+The interpretation of the findings did not change when restricting to medically confirmed or papillary cases (Supplementary table 3).

 Discussion

-To our knowledge, this is one of the few longitudinal studies on the association between early-life factors and DTC incidence beyond childhood exposure to ionizing radiation.
-The current study found higher DTC incidence associated with perceived early-life body size (i.e., being taller compared to peers at age 10, being lighter or heavier than peers during teen years) and ever not having enough to eat during childhood.
-In contrast, our study did not show significant associations for most early-life reproductive factors, except a lower DTC incidence for those who started hormonal birth control before 20.
-Additionally, we observed a lower DTC incidence among individuals with a higher level of household education at age 13.
-These associations did not vary according to baseline BMI and socioeconomic status, except the stronger association for weight relative to peers during teen years in women with a baseline BMI under 25.
+Our study contributes to the limited evidence on early-life factors and DTC incidence.
+The current study found higher DTC incidence associated with relative early-life body size, specifically, taller height than peers at age 10, lighter or heavier weight than peers during teen years, and not having enough to eat during childhood.
+Greater household education was associated with lower DTC incidence.
+We found no clear associations for early-life reproductive or hormonal factors, such as age at breast development or menarche or use of oral contraceptives before age 20.
+We were able to account for potential mediating factors in adulthood such as baseline BMI, household annual income, and education levels.
+We noted possible interactions between weight relative to peers during teen years and baseline BMI while there was no variation by socioeconomic factors.

-Few longitudinal studies have examined early-life body size and DTC incidence.
+A few longitudinal studies have examined early-life body size in relation to DTC incidence.
 In a population-based cohort of children and adolescents in Denmark with a median follow-up of 39 years, taller height and greater BMI measured at every age between 7 and 13 were associated with higher adult thyroid cancer incidence.
-The associations for BMI were generally stronger for those diagnosed at younger ages.18 Similarly, data from an Israeli nationwide cohort showed positive associations between greater height19 and BMI20 measured at ages 16-18 and thyroid cancer incidence after mean follow-up periods of 10 and 19 years, respectively.
+The associations for BMI were generally stronger for those diagnosed with DTC at younger ages.18 Similarly, data from an Israeli nationwide cohort showed positive associations between greater height19 and BMI20 measured at ages 16-18 and thyroid cancer incidence after mean follow-up periods of 10 and 19 years, respectively.
 However, these studies did not account for adult anthropometric factors, which limits the interpretation of body size effects at different life stages.18-20

-In our study, we observed consistently positive associations for being taller and heavier compared to peers during childhood and adolescence across adult BMI categories.
-The associations for being heavier than peers during these periods were stronger in women with a baseline BMI of 30 or more (e.g., HRduring teen years=3.13, 95%CI 1.79-5.48) than in those with a baseline BMI between 25-29.9 (HRduring teen years=1.89, 95%CI 0.91-3.95) or under 25 (HRduring teen years=2.34, 95%CI 1.06-5.13) (Supplementary tables 1-2).
-These findings suggest that large body size at any time, starting from early life, may influence DTC incidence, with potential cumulative effects throughout the life course.
+We observed consistently positive associations for being taller and heavier compared to peers during childhood and adolescence across adult BMI categories.
+These findings suggest that having a taller height or higher BMI in early life may influence DTC incidence, with potential cumulative effects throughout the life course.